IronBankTechnicalDemo/Custom-OPA-Policies/README.md

 There are three in particular.
 # dropAllCapabilitiesUnlessClearedNamespace
 This custom OPA constraint template and constraint allows for configuration as to what linux capabilities are permitted and what namespaces are excluded from that limitation.
 The original constraint template from Google operated under a blacklist philosophy (list what namespaces this policy constraint applies to), not a whitelist philosophy.
 I edited the template to permit the passing of an excluded namespace list to which the constraint would not apply.
+This permits the removal of the namespace match condition from the policy constraint so that it applies to all namespaces and then the actual Rego constraint template will exclude based on the passed whitelist.

 # dcarOnlyAllowedRepo
 This custom OPA constraint would allow for the configuration of DSOPs to only be able to pull images from IronBank or some other trusted source of containers in that particular impact level.